 Waterbury Drug & Alcohol Rehab, Detox & Treatment Resources

-The statistics for drug-related deaths in the United States paint a worrisome picture of a country in the grip of a drug and alcohol abuse epidemic.
+The statistics for drug-related deaths in the United States paint a worrisome picture of a country in the grip of a drug and alcohol misuse epidemic.
 The number of deaths related to drugs more than doubled from 2002 to 2015, with a 2.8-fold increase in the number of deaths specifically related to opioid drugs.
 Connecticut is one of the most affected states, with a statistically significant increase in drug overdose deaths of 25.6 percent from 2014 to 2015.

 Many treatment options are available for anyone who wants help recovering from a substance use disorder, but unfortunately, the stigma associated with the condition means that sufferers often feel isolated and victimized, making it more difficult for them to ask for help.
 However, with recovery-focused organizations like Narcotics Anonymous flourishing throughout the United States, and treatment centers like The Recovery Village offering safe and caring environments that promote personal change, those seeking help have more choices than ever.

 Connecticut has taken a stand against the rise in the misuse of opioids and accidental deaths involving drugs and alcohol and is treating the disease of addiction as a public health concern and not just a criminal justice issue.
-Waterbury drug treatment facilities and organizations are waiting to provide assistance to those in need.
+Drug treatment facilities and organizations are waiting to provide assistance to those in need.

 Finding Help in Waterbury